mukhtar-github/react-js/README.md

 > _Warning: Each child in a list should have a unique "key" prop._

-So, we use key as a keyword to assign unique values to our list, as long as they're changing, but some times index is being used, if one is sure that the items in array are not goig to change.
+So, to fix this colsole error, we use key prop with unique values to our list, as long as they're changing.
+But sometimes index keyword because in the map you can access index, if one is sure that the items in the array are not goig to be changing.

 ```javascript
 const books = [